martinclason/Molecular-Dynamics-Project/docs/config.rst

 Visualize:
 **********

-This field specifies which properties to plot when ``ale visualize`` is run.
+This field specifies which visualizations to perform when ``ale visualize`` is run.
 ::

   visualize:
     - <yaml list of strings>

-The properties that can be visualized are:
+The visualizations that can be performed are:
 ::

+  - Lattice
   - Temperature
+  - MSD
   - Scatter

+``Lattice`` will use ASE gui to show initial positions of all atoms in the simulated lattice.

+``Temperature`` plots temperature over time for the simulation.

+``MSD`` plots the mean square displacement over time for the simulation.

+``Scatter`` makes scatter plots which have further options described below.

 These fields specify which two properties that will be plotted in a scatter plot with d1 on one axis and d2 on the other.